Probing the non-standard neutrino interactions using quantum statistics: Introduction

-Therefore, unlike the neutrino mass suppressed processes for propagator probes, the initial/final state probes could be easier to observe in experiments, although achieving the required precision could be challenging. \end{enumerate}
+Unlike the neutrino mass suppressed processes for propagator probes, the initial/final state probes involve SM allowed processes and therefore can be produced relatively easily in experiments.
+The challenge in probing the Dirac or Majorana nature of neutrinos using such probes is to infer the momenta or energies of the missing neutrinos which is always experimentally challenging. \end{enumerate}

 The quantum statistics of Majorana neutrino and antineutrino stems from their quantum mechanical identical nature, and it is an intrinsic property of the Majorana neutrino just like its spin and charge.
 For a final state containing a pair of Majorana neutrino and antineutrino of the same flavor, the Fermi-Dirac statistics asserts that the corresponding transition amplitude is always anti-symmetrized with respect to their exchange.
 This anti-symmetrization does not depend on the size of the mass of neutrino ($m_\nu$).
 Therefore, there is no reason \textit{a priori} to think that the difference between Dirac and Majorana neutrinos via such initial/final state probes would necessarily be dependent on $m_\nu$, a result that apparently (but not necessarily) contradicts the ``\textit{practical} Dirac Majorana confusion theorem'' (DMCT) \cite{Kayser:1981nw, Kayser:1982br}.
 A brief overview of the literature, in this context, comparing two-body decays, three-body decays as well as four-body decays is given in Ref.~\cite{Kim:2021dyj}.